-We also added metrics to the detector pipeline including CPU and memory utilisation, Kafka consumer and detector (the Cassandra client) throughputs, anomaly rate, and end-to-end and detector latencies (from time of event production/start of detector to the end of the detector pipeline).
-Initially I used this metrics package, but I couldn’t make sense of the throughput metrics being reported until I realised they were exponentially-weighted moving average rates which was not what I expected (or wanted).
-I then wrote my own metrics package which computed throughput in units of events/s , and latency in average ms, over constant time periods (10s by default), which was a lot more useful for understanding what was happening as events flowed through the different stages of the pipeline.
+We also added metrics to the detector pipeline including CPU and memory utilisation, Kafka consumer and detector (the Cassandra client) throughputs, anomaly rate, and end-to-end and detector latencies (from time of event production/start of the detector to the end of the detector pipeline).
+Initially, I used this metrics package, but I couldn’t make sense of the throughput metrics being reported until I realised they were exponentially-weighted moving average rates which were not what I expected (or wanted).
+I then wrote my own metrics package which computed throughput in units of events/s, and latency in average ms, over constant time periods (10s by default), which was a lot more useful for understanding what was happening as events flowed through the different stages of the pipeline.

 I was eager to put my newly created “Monster” through its paces, and see what it was capable of on a realistic test system, so I created and configured some Instaclustr managed Kafka and Cassandra clusters on AWS, and two extra AWS instances, one for the Kafka load generator and the other for the detector pipeline application as follows: